vloss3/wizz-aycf-route-finder/README.md

 Simple(<1mb) Chrome extension to find all available routes on Wizz AYCF (All-You-Can-Fly).

+Get from Chrome Store https://chromewebstore.google.com/detail/aycf-route-finder/ppopfobaaakhcogialemngniimoplcnp

 ![Screenshot of the extension in use](screenshot.jpg)

-**DISCLAIMER: This extension is not affiliated with Wizz Air in any way.
-It is a personal project to help Multipass users find available routes easier.**
+**DISCLAIMER: This extension is not affiliated with Wizz Air or its partners in any way.
+It is a personal project to help Multipass users like me find available routes.**

+Please use responsibly and at your own risk.
+Doing too many searches in a short period of time will result in temporary rate limiting.

 No data is collected.